DarpanBeri/SIC-XE-Disassembler/README.md

 #### Lessons Learned:
 * An algorithm and design takes 1 month to figure out.
 The actual implementation requires 1 week.
 * Quality of work matters over the quantity of work done.
+* Pair programming works well with small groups.
+* Software Design Document helps to plan out the approach to deal with a problem.
+* Motivation is important for teams.

 <!-----------------------------------------[ EOF: README.md ]--------------------------------->